-Cold press juicers tend to be more expensive and because of their slower operating speed, juicing your produce will take a little more time, however the pulp produced will be much dryer not only meaning you will get a higher yield from the same amount of produce but clean up is often easier as there is less mess.
+Cold press juicers tend to be more expensive and because of their slower operating speed, juicing your produce might take a little more time, however the pulp produced will be much dryer not only meaning you will get a higher yield from the same amount of produce but clean up is often easier as there is less mess.

 Based on our team's experience, we have summarised the reason to buy either a cold press machine or a fast, centrifugal machine below!

 Buy a cold press juicer, such as the MOD Cold Press Juicer if:

 - You are wanting to do juice cleanses, fasts or improve the quality of your diet overall

 - You want to make homemade nut milks

 - You want the ability to make healthy and delicious sorbets (using the complimentary sorbet attachment)

 - You have the ability to spend a few extra dollars (and yes, we do have Afterpay available!)

 - You will use the juice mostly for cooking, baking or other processes where heat is applied